 Santa María la Blanca is a 13th-century building which bears a strong similarity to contemporary Almohad architecture further south, whilst El Tránsito is a 14th-century structure with stucco panels of a similar style to those in the Alcázar of Seville and the Alhambra.
 El Tránsito also houses a small museum that catalogues the Jewish presence in Spain.

-Our program will also include visits to San Román (a 13th-century Mudejar church containing wall frescoes with Arabic and Latin inscriptions), San Juan de los Reyes (a fine Isabelline Gothic chapel and cloister originally commissioned by Ferdinand and Isabella to serve as their funeral chapel), and the El Greco Museum, containing several of his portraits of apostles and saints, as well as the View and Plan of Toledo.
+Our program will also include visits to San Román (a 13th-century Mudejar church containing wall frescoes with Arabic and Latin inscriptions), San Juan de los Reyes (a fine Isabelline Gothic chapel and cloister originally commissioned by Ferdinand and Isabella to serve as their funeral chapel).
+A highlight of today is the Church of Santo Tomé, home to El Greco’s famous The Burial of Count Orgaz (c.1586).
+This will be followed by the El Greco Museum, containing several of his portraits of apostles and saints, as well as the View and Plan of Toledo.
 (Overnight Toledo) B

 - Toledo Cathedral

 - Afternoon at leisure